 Are you passionate about caring for the natural world?

-Become a Master Naturalist – give back what you learn about the natural world.
+Become a Master Naturalist – give back what you learn.

-Join us as we launch the South Mountain Chapter of the Arizona Master Naturalists and our first training course in January 2019.
+Join the South Mountain Chapter of the Arizona Master Naturalists!
+The next training class starts January 15, 2020.

 Through 60 hours of classroom and field courses you’ll be introduced to a variety of local experts as you build your skills and knowledge in natural history, citizen science, local environmental processes, challenges and solutions, environmental education and interpretation and much more.